PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Method

-\boldparagraph{Encoding} Our architecture includes two encoder modules, each designed to handle a different type of input modality.
-The convolutional \textbf{ground encoder} \citep{Rombach2022CVPR} \( \mathcal{E}_{\mathcal{G}} \) encodes the normalized ground raster maps into a latent representation \( \mathbf{z}_{\mathcal{G}} \in \mathbb{R}^{h \times w \times c} \), where \( h = H/2^{d} \), \( w = W/2^{d} \), \( d \in \mathbb{R} \) is the downsampling factor, and \( c \) denotes the number of latent channels.
-The \textbf{object encoder} \( \mathcal{E}_{\mathcal{O}} \) processes the feature vectors of object primitives.
-To facilitate fixed-size set prediction during decoding, we first pad each layout to a constant number of primitives per-category, determined from dataset statistics.
-Each object is then represented by its feature vector \( \mathbf{f}_{i} \), augmented with a 10-dimensional learnable category embedding and a binary variable \( p_i \in \{0, 1\} \) to distinguish real from padded entries.
-This yields features \( \boldsymbol{\mathcal{F}} \in \mathbb{R}^{N \times 20} \), where \( N \) is the fixed number of object primitives across all categories.
-These features are projected to a higher-dimensional space and processed by a Transformer encoder \citep{Vaswani2017NIPS} to model inter-primitive relationships.
-The resulting embeddings are projected into a learnable 2D latent grid matching the spatial resolution of the ground latent.
-For that, we employ a scatter-mean operation, where each feature vector is assigned to a grid cell based on the normalized 2D center location of its corresponding object primitive.
-If multiple features are mapped to the same cell, they are aggregated by averaging, preserving spatial structure in the latent space.
-The resulting grid serves as the object latent representation, \( \mathbf{z}_{\mathcal{O}} \in \mathbb{R}^{h \times w \times c} \), and is channel-wise concatenated with \( \mathbf{z}_{\mathcal{G}} \) to construct a joint layout latent \( \mathbf{z}_{\mathcal{L}} = [\mathbf{z}_{\mathcal{G}};\mathbf{z}_{\mathcal{O}}] \in \mathbb{R}^{h \times w \times 2c} \) suitable for diffusion modeling.
+\boldparagraph{Encoding} Our architecture employs two encoders for distinct input modalities.
+The convolutional \textbf{ground encoder}~\cite{Rombach2022CVPR} \( \mathcal{E}_{\mathcal{G}} \) encodes normalized ground raster maps to a latent code \( \mathbf{z}_{\mathcal{G}} \in \mathbb{R}^{h \times w \times c} \), where \( h = H/2^{d} \), \( w = W/2^{d} \), and \( c \) is the latent channel dimension.
+The \textbf{object encoder} \( \mathcal{E}_{\mathcal{O}} \) processes object primitives represented by feature vectors \( \mathbf{f}_{i} \).
+To support batching during training and fixed-size set prediction at decoding, we pad each layout to a constant number of primitives per category, determined as a conservative upper bound based on dataset statistics (see supplementary material).
+Each primitive is thus augmented with a 10D learnable category embedding and a binary padding flag \( p_i \in \{0, 1\} \), yielding features \( \boldsymbol{\mathcal{F}} \in \mathbb{R}^{N \times 20} \) for a fixed number \( N \) of objects across all categories.
+These features are projected to a higher-dimensional space and processed by a Transformer encoder~\cite{Vaswani2017NIPS} to model inter-primitive relations.
+The resulting embeddings are mapped onto a learnable 2D latent grid matching the ground latent resolution via a scatter-mean operation.
+Specifically, each feature is assigned to a grid cell based on the normalized 2D center location of its corresponding primitive, and overlapping entries are averaged.
+This design preserves permutation invariance, maintains spatial structure in the latent space, and empirically worked best in our initial experiments.
+The final grid serves as the object latent \( \mathbf{z}_{\mathcal{O}} \in \mathbb{R}^{h \times w \times c} \), which is channel-wise concatenated with \( \mathbf{z}_{\mathcal{G}} \) to form the joint layout latent \( \mathbf{z}_{\mathcal{L}} = [\mathbf{z}_{\mathcal{G}};\mathbf{z}_{\mathcal{O}}] \in \mathbb{R}^{h \times w \times 2c} \) for diffusion modeling.